robbiebarrat/plant-art/README.md

 # Sample artworks

-Here is what `sample_circle.pde` generates while attached to one of my Snake plants (Sansevieria Laurentii) - note that it isn't the same algorithm from the first picture; just a really quick sample one I threw together to publish publically.
+Here is what `sample_circle.pde` generates while attached to one of my Snake plants (Sansevieria Laurentii) - note that it isn't the same algorithm from the first picture; just a really quick sample one I threw together to publish publicly.

 ![](https://github.com/robbiebarrat/plant-art/blob/master/images/2.png)